Python Package

 run_raw("--script", "build.sh", "--dry-run")

-run_raw("-f", "custom.list", "--continue-on-error")These functions forward all positional arguments directly to the underlying Bash script without any processing.
+run_raw("-f", "custom.list", "--continue-on-error")These functions forward all positional arguments directly to the corresponding repos subcommand.

 You can inspect both versions at any time: